ptanX/Jenkins_plugin_developmeint/README.md

-# Development jenkins for get information from Kubernetes cluster
+# Development jenkins plugins for get information from Kubernetes cluster